 Seattle waterways will benefit from upcoming projects to prevent sewage overflows and polluted stormwater runoff.

-- The Plan to Protect Seattle's Waterways
+The Plan to Protect Seattle's Waterways

-- Community Guide to the Plan - Spring 2013 (pdf)
+Read the Community Guide to the Integrated Plan (pdf)

 As described in the Plan to Protect Seattle’s Waterways, over the next 10 years SPU will need to construct underground storage for sewage and polluted stormwater to prevent overflows into the Lake Washington Ship Canal.

 Seattle Public Utilities (SPU) completed initial work to test soils near the ship canal to investigate potential storage locations in fall 2014, and will continue with additional testing in early 2015.
 Notifications will be provided at least 10 days in advance of any upcoming work.

 For more information about this work, contact: Dan Enrico, at 206-684-7413 or firstname.lastname@example.org.